growilabs/growi-docs/docs/en/guide/features/hackmd.md

 Multiple cursors will appear and the document could be edited at the same time.

-## Save edits
+## Saving edits

-When a user presses the "Refresh" button, the edits of all users will be saved to the page.
+When a user presses the "Update" button, the edits of all users will be saved to the page.

-The user who presses the Refresh button will switch from HackMD mode to Browse mode, while the other users will continue to edit the page.
+The user who presses the Update button will switch from HackMD mode to View mode, while the other users will continue to edit the page.

 Pressing Ctrl+S on Windows or Command+S on Mac while in HackMD mode will save the page while in HackMD mode.